 Unless your basement is already considered finished by your town assessor's office, adding finished space MUST comply with current code.
 Finished basements require TWO means of escape.
-In New England, a bulkhead does not qualify as a means of escape.
+In some towns, a bulkhead does not qualify as a means of escape.
 This is because of our snowfall in Winter: it could make the hatch doors impossible to open.

 One means of escape is the home's existing staircase into the basement.
 The other can be a door leading into a garage, a door leading directly outside in a walk-out type basement, or a window meeting size, height and opening requirements that leads directly outside through a wall above grade.
 It cannot be anything else, including the small upper windows found in most basements or a window that opens into a window-well (unless purpose-built for escape).
 If your basement does not meet code requirements, adding a second means of "egress" will have to be factored into the cost.

 If your basement is already considered finished by your town, there is often leeway to consider it a remodel of existing space that won't have to comply with egress and other current code requirements.
 We would need to consult with the building inspector in your town to determine this.